The Cowboy Rides Away

 "The Cowboy Rides Away" is a song written by Sonny Throckmorton and Casey Kelly, and recorded by American country music artist George Strait.
 It was released in January 1985 as the second single from his album Does Fort Worth Ever Cross Your Mind.
 It peaked at number 5 on the United States Billboard Hot Country Singles chart, and at number 3 on the RPM Country Tracks chart in Canada.
 It is the song used by Strait to close out his performances.
-This is also the name of his last and final tour commencing January 18, 2013.
+This was also the name of his final tour that commenced on January 18, 2013.

-It was the last song he sang at his final The Cowboy Rides Away Tour concert on June 7, 2014 at AT&T Stadium in Arlington, Texas with a worldwide record setting attendance for the show at 104,000.
+It was the last song he sang at his final The Cowboy Rides Away Tour concert on June 7, 2014, at AT&T Stadium in Arlington, Texas with a worldwide record setting attendance for the show at 104,000.

 Content

 The song is about a cowboy riding away from a failed relationship.
-He and his wife/girlfriend have been through it all and they just can’t work things out.
+He and his wife/girlfriend have been through it all and they just can not work things out.

+Cover versions

+Country music duo Brooks & Dunn covered the song from the television special George Strait: ACM Artist of the Decade All Star Concert.